-Points awarded; Best: most points; Individual Style Event, Tandem Throwing
+Points awarded; Best: most points; Tandem style event This team event follows the same rules as the individual event with the listed modifications:

-This team event follows the same rules as the individual event with the listed modifications:
+Boomerang must come to rest without touching anyone or anything except the ground or team mate's boomerang. (e.g. if a boomerangs lands on top of the other one, both boomerangs score.)

-- Boomerang must come to rest without being touched or hitting anyone or anything but the ground or teammate's boomerang.
-(E.g. if a boomerangs lands on top of the other one, both boomerangs score.) - 2 throwers from the same team throw in the same turn from the same bull's-eye.
+Two throwers from the same team throw in the same turn from the same bull's-eye.

-- Each thrower on the teams is scored individually. - Team score is the total of the scores of the team's 4 throwing members.
+- Each thrower on the teams is scored individually. - The team score is the total of the 4 individual scores .

-- Four team members throw in pairs. - Contestants throw in groups of 5, 4, 3, or 2 pairs. - Each group of pairs throws in rotation with the other pairs in the group, until all pairs have completed their 5 turns.
+- Individual warm-up for 3 minutes will be provided to each group before the start of the round. - Four team members throw in two pairs. - Contestants throw in groups of 2, 3, 4, or 5 pairs. - Each group of pairs throws in rotation with the other pairs in the group, until all pairs have completed their 5 turns.